 Your primary reference is the paper Wolfe et al., J Am Chem Soc, 139: 3134-3144, 2017 and the corresponding Supplementary Information.
-Consider sequence design for calalytic hairpin assembly (CHA) with the elementary steps depicted in Figure 1.
+Consider sequence design for catalytic hairpin assembly (CHA) with the elementary steps depicted in Figure 1.

-- a) (15 pts) Use the definitions and conventions of Section S2.2.1 and S2.2.4 to define the multistate test tube ensemble for CHA with $L{\rm max}=2$ for all tubes.
+- a) (15 pts) Use the definitions and conventions of Section S2.2.1 and S2.2.4 to define the multistate test tube ensemble for CHA with $L{\max} = 2$ for all tubes.
 Be sure to carefully read the two pages of Section S2.2.1 including descriptions of motif simplification, input domains, output domains, reactive species, and cognate products that are used in defining the global crosstalk tube.
 For clarity, use the same set names, domain names, and presentation format as Section S2.2.4 to present your specification.
-Note that the CHA example in Section S2.2.4 is closely related to your design problem and that there is an error in that example: X·B should be included in the sets $\Psi{0_n}^{\rm exclude}$ and $\lambda_n^{\rm cognate}$. - b) (10 pts) Use executable tube_design of NUPACK 4 to design sequences over this multistate test tube design ensemble for DNA at 23 °C with a 2% stop condition.
-Include your final designed sequences outputted in your notebook containing your tube_design function calls. - c) (5 pts) Update your script to stipulate that X is a subsequence of the tpm3 mRNA sequence (available in the Advanced Multitube Design Example in the NUPACK User Guide under Getting d) (5 pts) Plot the residual defects for your design ensemble with and without the mRNA sequence constraint (see Supplementary Information Section S2.4 and Figure S15 for an example with 3-arm junction CHA).
+Your specification should be written in markdown cells in your notebook.
+Note that the CHA example in Section S2.2.4 is closely related to your design problem and that there is an error in that example: X·B should be included in the sets $\Psi{0_n}^{exclude}$ and $\lambda_n^{cognate}$ .
+Be sure to include the test tube drawings and table on page 2 of the specification. - b) (10 pts) Use executable tube\design of NUPACK 4 to design sequences over this multistate test tube design ensemble for DNA at 23 $^{\circ}\mathrm{C}$ with a 2% stop condition.

+Include your final designed sequences outputted in your notebook containing your tube\design function calls.

+- c) (5 pts) Update your script to stipulate that X is a subsequence of the tpm3 mRNA sequence (available in the NUPACK User Guide under Getting Started/Example Jupyter notebooks: Multi-tube design (advanced): design a multi-step reaction pathway). - d) (5 pts) Plot the residual defects for your design ensemble with and without the mRNA sequence constraint and comment on any notable features (see Supplementary Information Section S2.4 and Figure S15 for an example with 3-arm junction CHA).
+The TAs will provide Python commands to make plotting the residual defects straightforward.